 What is Kashmiri Embroidery?

-Available at Delhi:-Kashmir Emporium, Shaw brothers, Bharati Delhi Emporium, Wrap, Ahujasons Shawl Wale
+Available at Delhi:- Kashmir Emporium, Shaw brothers, Bharati Delhi Emporium, Wrap, Ahujasons Shawl Wale

-Avaiable at Chennai:-Central Cottage exposition
+Avaiable at Chennai:- Central Cottage exposition

 Popular Motifs in Kashmiri Embroidery

 Material used is a black wool for winter wear or cotton cloth for summer wear.
 Craftsmen take inspiration from the scenic locales of Kashmir to produce beautiful motifs in a single-stitch style.
-These include a wide variety of birds, blossoms, fruits and trees (particularly chinar) which are portrayed in different colors and shapes.
+These include a wide variety of birds, blossoms, fruits and trees (particularly chinar) which are portrayed in different colours and shapes.

-The design is traced on the fabrics.
+Firstly, the design is traced on the fabrics.
 Craftsmen use charcoal or chalk powder to leave a trail of dots.
 The stitches are superimposed on these dots.

 Some of the well-known stitches are: a simple running stitch with stem stitch (kanigar) in a darker shade, buttonhole stitch, chain stitch, herringbone stitch, satin stitch, slanted darning stitch, stem stitch and straight stitch.
 Colourful needlework is what sets apart the Kashmir embroidery.